benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 - "The results suggest no relevant effects of 3-week repeated [cold water immersion] on leukocyte counts in healthy men." ([Frontiers in Physiology, 2023](https://www.researchgate.net/publication/373544807_Effects_of_3-week_repeated_cold_water_immersion_on_leukocyte_counts_and_cardiovascular_factors_an_exploratory_study))
 - "Current evidence suggests CWI has either nil or detrimental effects on physiological adaptations to resistance training" ([Front Sports Act Living, 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8060572/))

-All the peer-reviewed studies I've found reach similar conclusions, stating things like “there is still a lack of evidence”, or “results are unclear”, or “further studies with larger sample sizes are needed.”
+All the peer-reviewed studies I've found reach similar conclusions, stating things like “there is still a lack of evidence”, “results are unclear”, or “further studies with larger sample sizes are needed.”

 Now, if you’ve ever taken an ice bath or a cold shower, you know that you feel amazing afterward.
 And that, for me, is enough to continue practicing cold water exposure year after year.